I bet there’s a time in every designer’s life when they catch themselves thinking: maybe I should create my own firm?

 - Decent income.
-Good design will always be in demand.
+Good graphic design, web design, product design, or any other kind of fresh and innovative design will always be in demand.
 Naturally, if you’re good, if you have some experience, and if you can get some recognition, you can set a quite high price for your services.
 Only make sure it is truly reasonable.

 - It is interesting and fun, hands down.
 Whatever the result will be, you will gain invaluable experience, and it matters a lot.